material-motion/material-motion/specifications/transactions.md

     [add(intention (fromValue = 0), add(intention (fromValue = 5)]

 Note that the first intention's `fromValue` did not magically transform into `5`.

-**Enumerating operations**: Operations recorded to a transaction must be enumerable.

 **Committing**: Transactions must be committed to a Runtime.